 EQUAL OPPORTUNITY, HARASSMENT AND NONDISCRIMINATION

-FAILURE TO COMPLY WITH UNIVERSITY OFFICIALS - Students are expected to comply with all lawful requests of any University official, including requests to see Student ID, requests to meet with University officials, and to respond truthfully to any questions posed by University officials.
+FAILURE TO COMPLY WITH UNIVERSITY OFFICIALS - Students are expected to comply with all lawful requests of any University official, including requests to see Student ID, and to respond truthfully to any questions posed by University officials.